Courses for Fall 2025

 PHYS 6611-001 Statistical Mechanics Randall Kamien MW 10:15 AM-11:44 AM Introduction to the canonical structure and formulation of modern statistical mechanics.
 The thermodynamic limit.
 Entropic and depletion forces.
 Gas and liquid theory.
 Phase transitions and critical phenomena.
 The virial expansion.
 Quantum statistics.
 Path integrals, the Fokker-Planck equation and stochastic processes.

-PHYS 6633-001 Relativistic Quantum Field Theory Mirjam Cvetic MW 8:30 AM-9:59 AM A continuation of PHYS 6632, dealing with non-Abelian gauge theories.
+PHYS 6632-001 Relativistic Quantum Field Theory Mirjam Cvetic MW 8:30 AM-9:59 AM Advanced topics in field theory, including renormalization theory.